tfabris/BlueGigaEmpeg/README.txt

 - Yellow "memory" wire on Empeg: Connect to car power 12v accessory power.
 - Orange "ignition" wire on Empeg Connect that same 12v accessory power.
 - Do not connect your car's constant 12v power to any part of the empeg.
-- Connect your car's illumination wire to the empeg's "illum. sense" wire.
+- Connect your car's illumination wire to the empeg's "lights on" wire.
 - Connect ground to ground of course.

 That should be all you need.
 No audio or amplifier connections because the